Skip to main content

 TDL_BUTTON_DEVICE_INFO_T *button_cfg_info);

-This interface creates a button device instance and configures software parameters to make the device available.
+Create a button device instance and configure the software parameters to make the device available.

 /**